Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do you have to clear your throat or cough often?
 Are you hoarse?
-Do you have difficulty swallowing?
-If you have these or other throat symptoms, you may have acid reflux (when stomach acid washes up and irritates your throat).
+Do you have trouble swallowing?
+If you have these or other throat symptoms, you may have acid reflux.
+This occurs when stomach acid flows back up and irritates your throat.

-At both ends of the esophagus (the tube that carries food to the stomach) are the esophageal sphincters.
-These muscles relax to let food pass, then tighten to keep stomach acid down.
-When the lower esophageal sphincter (LES) doesn’t tighten enough, acid can reflux from the stomach into the esophagus.
+There are muscles (esophageal sphincters) at both ends of the tube that carries food to your stomach (the esophagus).
+These muscles relax to let food pass.
+Then they tighten to keep stomach acid down.
+When the lower esophageal sphincter (LES) doesn’t tighten enough, acid can flow back (reflux) from your stomach into your esophagus.
 This may cause heartburn.
-If the upper esophageal sphincter (UES) also doesn’t work well, acid can travel higher and enter your throat (pharynx).
+In some cases the upper esophageal sphincter (UES) also doesn’t work well.
+Then acid can travel higher and enter your throat (pharynx).
 In many cases, this causes throat symptoms.